imixs/imixs-cloud/doc/STORAGE.md

 ** Note:**
 In Imixs-Cloud you should always work with an unprivileged cluster user defined on your master node and also on all your worker nodes.
 So if you did not have created a cluster-user you should first create a ssh user on all your ceph nodes.
 You can find details it the [Setup section](SETUP.md).
-For background information see alos [here](https://docs.ceph.com/docs/master/start/quick-start-preflight/#create-a-ceph-deploy-user).
+For background information see also [here](https://docs.ceph.com/docs/master/start/quick-start-preflight/#create-a-ceph-deploy-user).

 ## Install a Ceph Cluster